Main Content

 Description

 The Network Coupler (Thermal Mass) block uses a thermal mass to break a network connection.
-If your existing network has a suitable thermal mass already modeled, then replace it with the fluid network coupler block.
+If your existing network has a suitable thermal mass already modeled, then replace it with the network coupler block.
 Otherwise, introduce a new thermal mass to the system using the Network Coupler (Thermal Mass) block.

 Both of the port interfaces of the Network Coupler (Thermal Mass) block are implemented as temperature sources.
 Therefore, you cannot connect this block directly to a thermal mass or other temperature source because this would cause an Index-2 topology (for more information, see Avoiding Numerical Simulation Issues).